nix-community/nixvim/README.md

 # NixVim - A Neovim configuration system for nix
+## Development paused
+After using NixVim for a while, I've paused development on it.
+I think it's the wrong way to go about things.
+It was a good experiment, but all it did was stop me from progressing further in my own configuration because I'd have to get those changes onto NixVim first.
+It also isn't suited for a lot of configuration options, and honestly gets beat by using something like Fennel for configuration.

+So, for now, consider development paused.
+I might pick it back up in the future, but not until I can figure out a better way to do things.

 ## What is it?
 NixVim is a [Neovim](https://neovim.io) distribution built around [Nix](https://nixos.org) modules.
 It is distributed as a Nix flake, and